Visual Electrophysiology Unit

 - The mfERG helps to assess cone function in the central retina under normal lighting conditions, but requires pupil dilation.
 An electrode placed on the eye measures the response from your cones to a large honeycomb pattern displayed on a screen.
 The pattern honeycombs quickly change between black/white during the test.
 This allows us to calculate how the cones from the central retina are functioning.

-- The duration of the test itself is approximately 15 minutes.
+- The test takes about 15 minutes.
 For accuracy in measurement, the pupils are dilated, and patients are encouraged not to blink or squint during the recording.

 Pattern ERG (pERG)